sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 const counter = new Counter(0n).markAsGenesis();
 ```

-The `Counter` class defines the function `getDeployTx` which builds the deployment tx for the instance.
+The `Counter` class defines the method `getDeployTx` which builds the deployment tx for the instance.

 ```js
 getDeployTx(utxos: UTXO[], initBalance: number): bsv.Transaction {